 Social Media Plan Proposal Template Ideal Customers

-Most businesses will have a few different types of target users.
-That’s why it’s pertinent to identify and create several different user personas.
-That way, you can better segment your marketing campaigns and set separate goals, if necessary.
+Most businesses have multiple target users, which is why it’s important to create distinct user personas.
+That way, you can segment your marketing campaigns and set separate goals, if necessary.

 Here’s a marketing plan example with a segmented user persona guide: